 - Block upgrade, can reinstall

 May block the upgrade to Windows 8.1 or Windows Server 2012 R2.
 To continue the upgrade, you must uninstall the application or driver.
-After Windows 8.1 or Windows Server 2012 R2 is installed, the application or driver may function correctly after it is reinstalled.
+After Windows 8.1 or Windows Server 2012 R2 is installed, the application or driver can be reinstalled, and may then function correctly.